 Where to stay in Puerto Viejo

-There are plenty of great and inexpensive hostels in Puerto Viejo, the best options we found were La Ruka Hostel for being close to the town centre and its great bicycle rental scheme, while Walaba Hostel & Beach Houses were set in the beautiful Punta Uva, just 6km outside of Puerto Viejo, if you prefer a little more isolation and tranquillity.
+There are plenty of great and inexpensive hostels in Puerto Viejo, the best options we found were La Ruka Hostel for being close to the town center and its great bicycle rental scheme, while Walaba Hostel & Beach Houses were set in the beautiful Punta Uva, just 6km outside of Puerto Viejo, if you prefer a little more isolation and tranquillity.
 Both had dorm beds for less than $15 per night.

 We finally decided that we would treat ourselves to a couple of nights of luxury, so we chose to stay with Le Cameleon Boutique Hotel at Cocles beach, just 5 minutes from Punta Uva.

-The stylish rooms took minimalist boutique to a whole new level – floor to ceiling white, punctuated with blocks of single colour, which miraculously changed from one day to the next.
+The stylish rooms took minimalist boutique to a whole new level – floor to ceiling white, punctuated with blocks of a single color, which miraculously changed from one day to the next.
 When we arrived the room was white and orange, then changed to blue when we came back the second day!
 The bed was big and comfortable with AC and a think white duvet, with more jungle right outside on the terrace.

-Breakfast in the restaurant was a served from a great menu of local dishes, tweaked and twisted into something interesting and new.
+Breakfast in the restaurant was served from a great menu of local dishes, tweaked and twisted into something interesting and new.

 For polished, yet laid-back stylish luxury, blended with nature and touches of individuality, this is probably the best place to stay in Puerto Viejo.
 Check out their availability and reviews here.

 Note: We were invited guests by the hotel and all opinions and text are all mine!